How to Watch the Bulls vs. Bucks Sunday in Game 1 of the 2022 NBA Playoffs

-For the first time in five years, the Chicago Bulls are headed to the playoffs - and it all starts Sunday.
+For the first time in five years, the Chicago Bulls are headed to the playoffs, and it all starts on Sunday against the reigning NBA champion Milwaukee Bucks.

 Here's what to know about Chicago's Game 1 matchup and how you can watch it: